J.P. Crawford Player Props: Mariners vs. Phillies

 J.P.
 Crawford At The Plate

-- Crawford has 15 hits this season and a team-best OBP of .385.

-- Among qualifying hitters in MLB play, his batting average ranks 117th, his on-base percentage ranks 33rd, and he is 148th in the league in slugging.
+- Among the qualified hitters, he ranks 112th in batting average, while his on-base percentage ranks 24th and he is 149th in slugging.

-- Crawford has picked up a hit in 50.0% of his 22 games this season, with more than one hit in 18.2% of those games.
+- Crawford has picked up a hit in 12 of 23 games this year, with multiple hits four times.

-- In 22 games played this season, he has not gone deep.
+- He has not hit a home run in his 23 games this year.

-- Crawford has driven in a run in two games this season, with multiple runs batted in once.
+- Crawford has driven in a run in three games this season (13.0%), including one multiple-RBI game.

-- He has scored in 10 of 22 games this year, and more than once 3 times.
+- In 10 of 23 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.